Different Log Styles to Choose for Your Budget and Dream

 Log Exterior Surfaces

 The aforementioned log styles can vary in exterior surface appearance.
 They can be smooth-milled, peeled, and skinned or handcrafted, typically ranging in sizes from 5 inches to 8 inches.
 A little tidbit… different log styles are more time-consuming to cut than others.
-Such as square or rectangular logs cost a bit more than round logs.
+For example, square or rectangular logs cost more than round logs.
 These factors can significantly affect restoration costs if you need log rot repairs.

 We have the joints, corners, or log ends to complicate things further.
 These ends can come in various styles, raising the cost of building or restoration when needed.
 Butt and pass corners, for example, are relatively straightforward.
 In contrast, interlocking, saddle notch, dovetail, and flare ends can significantly extend the time needed to install or replace.
 A high estimate could reflect the additional time it takes to repair or replace a corner.